Iraqi Army (IA)

-The head of the Iraqi parliament's defense and security committee, Hakim al-Zamili, told the Associated Press that Carter's comments are "unrealistic and baseless."
-He said the United States is trying to shift blame to Iraq for Washington's failure to provide "good equipment, weapons and aerial support" to Iraqi forces.
+The head of the Iraqi parliament's defense and security committee, Hakim al-Zamili, told the Associated Press that Carter's comments were "unrealistic and baseless."
+He said the United States was trying to shift blame to Iraq for Washington's failure to provide "good equipment, weapons and aerial support" to Iraqi forces.

 National Security Advisor Susan Rice echoed Carter's concerns in an interview on CBS.
 "Iraqi security forces face their own internal challenges...
 It's an uneven force in terms of will, equipment and leadership," Rice said, adding that the United States is working with them to address what she categorized as "weaknesses."

 Islamic State extremists were able to capture Ramadi in mid-May 2015 because elite US-trained Iraqi soldiers abandoned their posts 48 hours before the jihadis launched their final assault on the western Iraqi city.
 Their retreat left Iraqi units remaining in Ramadi and defending the strategic city dangerously exposed.
 The flight of Iraqi Special Forces in scenes reminiscent of the mass retreat of regular Iraqi soldiers last year from Mosul made it easier for Islamic State to take over Ramadi on 17 May 2015.

 Marina Ottaway, a senior scholar with the Woodrow Wilson Center’s Middle East Center, described Iraq’s military as well-trained and robust – but lacking morale.
 “They’re better trained than anybody else, and they have much larger numbers than anybody else,” Ottaway said, but “they don’t know what they are fighting for, or they are poorly led."